 - Hole punch

-- Click here to download the printable dragon marionette puppet template.
+- Click here to download the free printable dragon marionette puppet template.

-You can watch the video tutorial here, or follow along with the instructions below.
+You can watch the full video tutorial here, or follow along with the instructions below.

 Color and cut out the pieces.